Options / Config

 Represents the source code version of the service being run.
 This is useful for filtering telemetry data.

-Subcommand Options
+start Subcommand Options

-subcommand, used for running a standard faucet server.
+These options are specific to the start subcommand, used for running a standard faucet server.

 Workers